How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 A person running with a mask on taking a vo2 max test.

-This allows for a detailed evaluation of how much oxygen you are consuming versus how much carbon dioxide you are exhaling.
+This allows for a detailed evaluation of how much oxygen you consume versus how much carbon dioxide you exhale.

 The relative proportion of these gasses is called the respiratory exchange ratio, or RER.